Skip to content

 • Request parameters:

-• lang: String type, can be passed in one of the four: zh | ja | ko | en
+• lang: String type, can be one of zh, ja, ko, or en.

-• If recognition fails: {code:1,msg:"Reason for the error"}
+• Recognition failure returns: {code:1,msg:"Reason for error"}

-• Other internal errors: {detail:"Error information"}
+• Other internal errors return: {detail:"Error information"}

 import requests